Skip to Content

 protected by Badge reCAPTCHA

-Meet Kimberley Bradshaw, Head of Customer Content Experience
+Meet Kimberley Bradshaw, Head of Online Medical Content

-I have collaborated and written about hearing healthcare for several online medical publications.
+I have collaborated and written about hearing healthcare for several online medical publications in both the UK and the US.
 By working closely with Hearing Aid UK audiologists, and experts, I develop online content, so that the customer's experience is the best it can be.

 My medical representation has allowed me to focus on the importance of hearing healthcare and explore the many ways in which hearing loss and its awareness can be improved.